Moving to Coronado, Panama

 If you have not spent a lot of time in Coronado, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Deciding whether to buy or rent a home in Coronado, depends on several factors, including your financial situation, lifestyle preferences, and long-term plans.
 If you're considering a purchase, owning a home in Coronado can be a good investment due to the area's popularity with expatriates and retirees, which may lead to property appreciation.
 Buying also gives you stability and the freedom to customize your property.
 On the other hand, renting can offer more flexibility, especially if you're not sure about settling in the area long-term or if you're still exploring different neighborhoods.
 It also allows you to avoid the responsibilities and costs associated with property ownership, such as maintenance, repairs, and property taxes.
 Consider the local real estate market, your residency status, and the potential for rental income if you decide to move in the future.
-It's also wise to consult with a local real estate expert to understand the nuances of the Coronado property market before making your decision," commented one expat who made the move to Coronado.
+It's also wise to consult with a local real estate expert to understand the nuances of the Coronado property market before making your decision," replied a member in Coronado.

 What should I pack when moving to Coronado?